websanco/liferay-learn/docs/dxp/latest/en/building-applications/remote-apps/creating-a-liferay-remote-app.md

 ## Run the `create_remote_app.sh` Script

-When calling `create_remote_app.sh`, you must provide a valid HTML element name and specify the desired JS framework.
+When calling `create_remote_app.sh`, you must provide a valid HTML element name and specify the desired JavaScript framework.

 Run this command to generate the React application's code: